FassihFayyaz/ArchFassih/README.md

-# Arch Linux Installation Script
+# My Arch Linux Setup Installation Script

-This is a bash script to automate the installation process of various packages and configurations on Arch Linux.
-The script prompts the user for each section, allowing them to choose whether to install or skip that section.
+Just a script to get my setup working in just a few prompts.

 ## Features